bbugyi200/zorg/README.md

 ### `zorg note --help`

 ```
-usage: zorg note [-h] {move} ...
+usage: zorg note [-h] {move,promote} ...

 Commands for managing individual notes.

 options:
   -h, --help      show this help message and exit

 subcommands:
-  {move}
+  {move,promote}
     move          Move a note to a different page.
+    promote       Promote a note to a file.
 ```

 ### `zorg note move --help`